This topic is intended for administrators and developers with administration access rights in Episerver.

 By default, this job is not active.
 If the job is active, order shipments are released one day after an order is placed by default.
 A developer can change the default value in the <Siteroot>/Configs/ecf.order.config file by editing the shipmentAutoReleaseTimeout element.

-Exports your product feeda file made of all products a client sells.
-Each product contains an image link, title, identifier, URL, price, currencym and optional attributes. (catalog) to Episerver Perform.
-This job enables Episerver Perform to provide accurate and valuable recommendations.
+Exports your product feedA file made of all products a client sells.
+Each product contains an image link, title, identifier, URL, price, currency, and optional attributes. (catalog) to Episerver Product Recommendations to provide accurate and valuable recommendations.

 Maintain database indexes